neurocats/neurocats.github.io/_posts/2017-08-12-tensorflow-tensorboard.md

     writer = tf.summary.FileWriter('./graphs', sess.graph)
 ```
 You may remember that pattern if you studied my last tutorial.
 We are
 opening a session and a writer for TensorBoard.
-However, now comes the tricky
+However, now we get to the tricky
 part.
 I want to loop over a testset (numbers between -7 and 7 with stepsize
 0.001) and summarize the node values from `x^2+1` and `2x` for TensorBoard
 visualization.
 The attentive reader will understand that `2x` may not be
 $ 2x $, because we just called the TensorFlow gradient computation.
 We don't
 know the outcome yet.
-We are just hoping that 2x will be the outcome.
+We are just hoping that $ 2x $ will be the outcome.

 ```python
 # create a tensorflow session